AncAinu/code-demo/README.md

 The project use Git, with a git-flow method.
 Although, git-flow isn't very useful in a single man project, having at least the branches master / develop separated is of good practice.

+Pods are commited with the source, as a practice of safe keeping, anyone cloning the source should be able to run the code straight away without extra setup involved.